Create a Microsoft Customer Agreement subscription

 - On the Create a subscription page, on the Basics tab, type a Subscription name.

-- Select the Billing account where the new subscription will get created.
+- Select the Billing account where the new subscription gets created.

-- Select the Billing profile where the subscription will get created.
+- Select the Billing profile where the subscription gets created.

-- Select the Invoice section where the subscription will get created.
+- Select the Invoice section where the subscription gets created.

-- Next to Plan, select Microsoft Azure Plan for DevTest if the subscription will be used for development or testing workloads.
+- Next to Plan, select Microsoft Azure Plan for DevTest if the subscription is used for development or testing workloads.
 Otherwise, select Microsoft Azure Plan.

 - Select the Advanced tab.

 - Select your Subscription directory.
-It's the Azure Active Directory (Azure AD) where the new subscription will get created.
+It's the Microsoft Entra ID where the new subscription gets created.

 - Select a Management group.
-It's the Azure AD management group that the new subscription is associated with.
+It's the Microsoft Entra management group that the new subscription is associated with.
 You can only select management groups in the current directory.

 - Select one or more Subscription owners.
 You can select only users or service principals in the selected subscription directory.
 You can't select guest directory users.
 If you select a service principal, enter its App ID.